Everything PR News

 Types of effective website pop-ups

-There are plenty of different ways that companies can encourage their website visitors to convert.
-That doesn’t always have to mean generating more sales, and instead can sometimes mean getting website visitors to join an email list, sign up for an ebook, or book a demo, for instance.
-One of the reasons why companies should be using pop-ups in their conversion strategies is because they have high conversion rates.
-By using pop-ups companies can reach the right customers at just the right time by using targeted pop-ups.
-Companies can also use split testing in their pop-ups to figure out which pop-up is generating the best performance on their websites.
-During a time of decreased attention spans, pop-ups are a useful way for companies to grab the attention of their website visitors, and one of their biggest advantages is that search engines don’t punish websites that use pop-ups if they’re used correctly.
+There are plenty of different ways companies can encourage their website visitors to convert.
+That doesn't always mean generating more sales — it can mean getting visitors to join an email list, sign up for an ebook, or book a demo.
+One reason companies should use pop-ups in their conversion strategies is high conversion rates — research puts the average pop-up conversion rate at over 11%, meaning a site with 1,000 monthly visitors that uses no pop-ups is leaving roughly 100 conversions on the table.
+Named platforms operating in the category include OptinMonster, Sumo, Klaviyo, and Privy.
+By using pop-ups companies can reach the right customers at the right time.
+Companies can also use A/B testing to figure out which pop-up performs best.
+Search engines don't punish websites that use pop-ups if they're implemented correctly.

 Making visitors stick around